BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/revenue.md

 ## Concepts

-### Evmos dApp Store
+### Butane dApp Store

-The Evmos dApp store is a revenue-per-transaction model, which allows developers to get payed for deploying their decentralized application (dApps) on Evmos.
+The Butane dApp store is a revenue-per-transaction model, which allows developers to get payed for deploying their decentralized application (dApps) on Butane.
 Developers generate revenue, every time a user interacts with their dApp in the dApp store, gaining them a steady income.
 Users can discover new applications in the dApp store and pay for the transaction fees that finance the dApp's revenue.
 This value-reward exchange of dApp services for transaction fees is implemented by the `x/revenue` module.